GitbookIO/micro-analytics/README.md

-# Analytics
+# Shardalytics

-A micro analytics oriented database service designed to be fast and robust, built with Go and SQLite.
+A micro multi-website analytics database service designed to be fast and robust, built with Go and SQLite.

 ## Principle